 Minutes are a governance measure that provide a glimpse into how the organization is being operated.

-We advise that the following information be recorded in minutes:
+Record the following information in minutes:

 - The date and time of the meeting